aws-samples/aws-stf-core/README.md

 The application includes a file [```parameters.ts```](./parameters.ts) in which you can configure the resources that you will deploy like the type and size of instances to use for the database and kafka.
 The default parameters will provide you with a scalable and available platform.

 *You can see an __estimate__ of the monthly cost of running it following this [AWS Pricing calculator estimate](https://calculator.aws/#/estimate?id=9a9ac8992aa3e95007b64ee63281a90ffb0932b8).
+This estimate does not include messaging costs.
 The AWS Pricing Calculator is an estimation tool that provides an __approximate cost__ of using AWS services based on the usage parameters that you specify.
 The AWS Pricing Calculator is not a quote tool, and does not guarantee the cost for your actual use of AWS services.
 The cost estimated by the AWS Pricing Calculator may vary from your actual costs for a number of reasons.
 __This estimation does not include messaging costs.__*